tc39/proposal-smart-pipelines/readme.md

 3. Otherwise, the RHS is now an arbitrary expression.
 Because the expression is not in tacit style, it must use that pipe’s topic variable. ([TO DO: Formalize this static semantic as `usesTopic()`.]
 Topic variables from the RHS scopes of other, inner pipelines do not count.)
 If there is no such topic variable in the expression, then a syntax error is thrown.

-If a pipe RHS *never* uses topic variable, then it must be a permitted tacit unary function (single identifier or simple property chain).
+If a pipe RHS *never* uses a topic variable, then it must be a permitted tacit unary function (single identifier or simple property chain).
 Otherwise, it is a syntax error.
 In particular, tacit style *never* uses parentheses.
 If they need to have parentheses, then they need to have use the topic variable.
 The following table summarizes these rules.

 | Expression                            | Result                          |
 | ------------------------------------- | ------------------------------- |